 However, wine drinkers looking for storage in a room other than the kitchen will usually find that the typical black and stainless steel look of built-ins clashes with the décor of the room.
 For these consumers, furniture-style freestanding wine coolers represent the perfect option, covering their wine storage needs, and enhancing the beauty and style of their home.

-Buyers looking for small counter top freestanding units should see our section, small wine coolers.
+Buyers looking for small freestanding countertop units should check out this section: small wine coolers.

 One of the first questions to ask yourself before buying a wine cabinet is about your storage needs; how many bottles do you anticipate holding in your collection at any given time?
 More casual wine drinkers will need to keep space for their rotating weekly selection for immediate consumption, as well as their medium-term special occasion bottles.
 Serious collectors will need the space for these bottles, as well as their long-term needs for their more valuable investments.

 It is important to keep in mind that a unit's stated capacity is always for standard, narrow Bordeaux bottles.
 Adding in Burgundy or sparkling wine bottles will decrease the total capacity.
 Most wine collections will take some mixing and matching to fit as the total number of bottles approaches the stated limit.

 More serious wine collectors should have a good idea of their storage needs, but casual drinkers, or those who are just discovering the depth and complexity of wine need to try and anticipate their future storage needs.
 As your passion for wine grows, inevitably, so does your collection.
 It is often said that wine novices should think about how many bottles they need to store at present, then double that number to take into account their needs in the years ahead.

 Freestanding wine coolers stick out more than built-ins, so getting the perfect look is essential.
 Whether it's for the dining room, home bar, or entertainment area, finding a model that complements the room's design is crucial.